Breaking News

 Oz further claimed that Trump’s testosterone was “great,” recalling an instance in which Trump was on his daytime TV show and shared what the president claimed was a doctor’s note.
 “The one problem was his weight, which to this day he gives me a hard time about,” Oz said.

 But America is not convinced.
-Trump’s decision to drag the country into another popular Middle East war, his extreme threats to annihilate Iranian civilization, and his recent public errors—including discoloration on his skin, repeatedly falling asleep during critical meetings, his inability to maintain his focus, and his amnesia on even the most basic details—have collectively alarmed the public regarding the 79-year-old’s mental health and his continued aptitude for the country’s biggest job.
+Trump’s decision to drag the country into another unpopular Middle East war, his extreme threats to annihilate Iranian civilization, and his recent public errors, discoloration on his skin, repeatedly falling asleep during critical meetings, inability to maintain his focus, and amnesia on even the most basic details have collectively alarmed the public regarding the 79-year-old’s mental health and his continued aptitude for the country’s biggest job.

 Even his own advisers have anonymously admitted that Trump’s extreme mood swings have derailed peace talks with Iran.

-Liberal lawmakers, meanwhile, have invoked the 25th amendment, formally challenging Trump’s mental acuity.
+Liberal lawmakers, meanwhile, have invoked the Twenty-Fifth Amendment, formally challenging Trump’s mental acuity.
 Fifty House Democrats have filed legislation to create a commission that could shove Trump out of power and install Vice President JD Vance as his replacement.

 Other Democrats have called for the president to have his brain tested by the end of the month.
 House Judiciary Committee ranking member Jamie Raskin demanded that Trump undergo a cognitive test by April 25, citing Trump’s escalating aggression toward Iran.